Kenneth Colley: Personal life and death

 Colley lived in Hythe, Kent.
 He was married to Mary Dunne from 1962 until her death in 2018.

 According to comments which Terry Gilliam (who directed him in Jabberwocky and acted with him in Life of Brian) made in the DVD audio commentaries for both films, Colley had a stammer in real life.
 When he had a role in a film, however, he could recite the lines perfectly.
 Stuttering is a character trait, however, in his role as the Accordion Man in the 1978 BBC television drama Pennies from Heaven.

 Colley died in Ashford, Kent, on the afternoon of 30 June 2025, at the age of 87.
 He had injured his arm in a fall, then contracted COVID-19 and pneumonia in hospital.

+It was reported that Colley left thousands of pounds to a cats' charity - Rhodes Minnis Cat Sanctuary of Hythe - in his will.